emanuelefavero/docker-nextjs/README.md

 This is a simple example of how to use Docker with Next.js.

 > Tip: See `./Dockerfile` and `./docker-compose.yml` in this repo for more details
+>
+> Note: Before running the commands below, make sure you have [Docker](https://docs.docker.com/get-docker/) installed on your machine

 ## How to use